FetchCV/CodeFetch/ideas-bugs-todo.md

 quality of life
 - searching animation while loading
-- show errors to user

 my quality of life
-- generate js files in a subfolder
+- move source style and script files to src, and have them output to public

+fix
+- way too many stars issue

 features
+- remove output for typescript files once I get that working
 - saves locally so it does not use up api calls
+- add icons and style main profile
 - connect replit
 - connect codepen
 - connect gitlab
+- github oauth
 - embedding into pages
 - ai
-- give error if it does not exist or token not working
-- accounts save to mongodb or sql
+- accounts save to mongodb
 - github/gitlab oauth to start
 - multiple github accounts
 - private account info like private repos on page through oauth
 - edit image link and bio
 - show multiple usernames
-- shop top 8 repos
+- shop top 8 repos (basic data about each)
 - add built with codefetch branding
 - custom styles
 - main page
 - add achievement/education blocks
 - export business card
 - less horrific white theme
+- remove data on user does not exist error
+- add list of used oses, with daily driver slot
+- add tools area